peplau/Sitecore-GenAI/README.md

 ![Sample GenAI Content Workflow](/images/Demo-Workflow.png)

 > [!TIP]
 > You can easily integrate the **Ask AI for Changes** action in your custom workflows.
-To do so, copy the action from to your workflow, or follow the steps below:
+To do so, copy the action to your workflow, or follow the steps below:
 > 1. Create a new action item under your workflow command using the template **/sitecore/templates/Modules/PowerShell Console/PowerShell Script Workflow Action**
 > 1. Point the **Script** field to **/sitecore/system/Modules/PowerShell/Script Library/GenAI/Content Generation/Content Editor/Context Menu/GenAI/Update Content with AI**